Gilan University of Medical Sciences

-Gilan University of Medical Sciences (GUMS), is a medical school in Gilan Province of Iran.
+Gilan University of Medical Sciences (GUMS), is one of the northern medical universities located in Gilan Province of Iran.

 Located in the city of Rasht, the university fell under the Ministry of Health and Medical Education in 1986, two years after it was established.
 The university consists of four schools of Medicine, Dental, Nursing, and Allied Health Sciences, and administers seven hospitals and several research centers in the city of Rasht.

-The University president was Dr. Hasan Behboudi until Jan.2014 and then Dr. Barzeger have got the responsibility.